Dead hobbits resurrected: the Barrow-wight encounter in J.R.R. Tolkien's The Lord of the Rings

 I’m not aware that there is any information on this.
 As ever, Tom Bombadil’s realm, including the Barrow-downs, remains one of the most mysterious places in the story.
 It’s likely that with Sauron’s influence gone from the world, the various baleful things in and around the Old Forest, including the Barrow-wights, were no longer being roused, and at least quieted down.
 If I recall correctly (I regret I don’t have the Appendices to the Return of the King at hand) in the years and decades following the Scouring of the Shire, traffic started to increase again on the Great Northern road, which had been all but abandoned (except by thieves and highwaymen and the like) after the destruction of Arnor, which suggests that the threat of the Barrow-downs had faded.
 In the Scouring of the Shire and the final chapters, there is no mention of any complaint about the Old Forest troubling Buckland as it used to.
 But on the other hand, the account there is almost entirely about the Shire’s recovery after the invasion, how the Fellowship hobbits were settling back in, and Frodo’s recurring illnesses.
 Probably more significant: when Gandalf departed from them it was to have the world’s greatest chin-wag with Bombadil.
 His attitude showed no concerns about any dangers at all in the country he was just about to ride through, whereas it’s likely that if the Barrow-wights had still been a danger, he’d have felt it.
 One thing that suggests the Barrow-wights might have faded altogether is that their very existence had been due, we understand, to the Witch-King (the Lord of the Nazgûl) and his slaughter of the Dúnedain of Arnor.
 After Ëowyn destroyed him (it?) it’s possible that there was no longer any force to sustain the Barrow-wights.
 But on the other hand, since the North Downs were considered dangerous for centuries when the Witch-King was thought to have vanished, this may be reading too much into it.
 (Milne 2017)

-11. Gaming Barrow-wights
+12. Gaming Barrow-wights

-Tolkien's Barrow-wights may not exist in the minds of fans of Peter Jackson's The Lord of the Rings, but they live on through electronic and online gaming, and role-playing games and figures produced by firms such as Games Workshop, LEGO, Mithril Minatures and Warhammer.
+Tolkien's Barrow-wights may not exist in the minds of fans of Peter Jackson's The Lord of the Rings, but they live on through electronic and online gaming, and role-playing games and figures produced by firms such as Games Workshop, LEGO, Mithril Miniatures and Warhammer.
 Therein, references by Tolkien to Barrow-wights have been scoured by gamers to come up with characters, attributes and roles.
 The Barrow-wights are usually based on the possessed body of the Prince of Cardolan, as in the Mithral Miniature figure illustrated above, though less kingly creatures have also been created.
 It is interesting to analyse the powers allocated to the Barrow-wights by gamers, the majority of which derive from Tolkien, though not all.
 Paralyze is one such power which aligns with their ability to kill through mere cold touch, as noted by Tolkien.
 It is amazing the level of detail, and the accurate interpretations of Tolkien's writings, that is seen in the rendering of these game characters and their attributes.
 The electronic versions, being interactive, are used in battles and, as such, their distinct powers are significant.
 Games Workshop produced a version - a non-electronic battle strategy game which included figures of four hobbits, Tom Bombadil and Goldberry, and four Barrow-wights.
+The cover of the strategy games box is illustrated below.

 Therein the Barrow-wights are described as follows, straying somewhat from Tolkien's lore, though also embracing it: